(123): Kannywood Movie Review: Mati a Zazzau

 Finally, I rate

-the film 3/5.
-I also recommend it, especially to anyone who has followed the
+the film 3/5 and recommend it, especially to anyone who has followed the

-watched the previous sequels.
-You may also prefer the previous Mati da Lado to Mati a Zazzau as I do.
+Mati franchise from the beginning.
+You may not enjoy the movie without watching the previous sequels.
+As I do, you may also prefer the previous Mati da Lado to Mati a Zazzau.

 Reviewed by